ITEC370-2019-Team5/ITEC370-Project/HW-pt2/team_rules.md

 ## How we will assign (and reassign) tasks

+Simply based on people's preferences.

 ## How will we will track progress (and follow-up) on completion of tasks

+Through Discord.
+We will notify the team when we have pushed something.

 ## How will communicate difficulties with a task assigned to us

+Through Discord.

 ## How we will back up each other to ensure that deadlines are not missed

+If we are having difficulties, we will notify the team.